hanskerkhof/priva-muscle-assignment-dzxhzp/README.md

 Create a ‘reusable component’ called ‘muscle-number’ (this is a term invented by Priva ;-) to state that the `value` is the most important asset in this component and should be immediate recognizable and stand-out for the user)

 The `muscle-number` component contains a title, value (temperature), unit label (default is Celcius) and a date and time of the measurement.
-An `assets/measurements.json` file is provided with 2 measurement objects (indoor and outdoor temperature)
+An `assets/measurements.json` file is provided with 2 measurement objects (Body temperature and outdoor temperature) You can find the design in this image: `assets/muscle-number-component.png`

 Your task is to display 2 muscle number components with the data from `measurements.json` in the app’s `main-component`.